kcskier/k3s-cluster-demo/02-demo-scheduling/02-demo-scheduling.md

 ### Adding Tolerations

 Let's modify the Manifest to allow the Pods to tolerate a tainted node.
-In this example, we want to allow Pods to be schduled on the tainted control node, `rd-rp51`.
+In this example, we want to allow Pods to be scheduled on the tainted control node, `rd-rp51`.

 The Manifest below is just the 11-simple_deployment.yaml with a new tolerations section in the spec section:
 ```yaml